EBI-Metagenomics/mettannotator/README.md

                 and should be named {fasta_base_name}.bin2classification.txt -o OUTFILE    Path to the file where the output will be saved to.
   --no-prefix   Skip prefix generation and leave the first column of the output file empty for
                 the user to fill out.
-Defaule: False
+Default: False
 ```

 For example: